 Hasan from New Zealand: A Limb Lengthening Journey

 Hi guys.
 I thought I’d record a video about my limb lengthening journey so far.
 After being undecisive probably for a year, thinking whether I should do it or not, finally I thought “you know what, I should do it”.
+So here is my limb lengthening patient diary.

 And I have done a lot of research, comparing prices, doctors and stuff at different countries, I was finally convinced that Turkey is the right place, just because it is a good price, a good experience, and I thought why not.